Do you know what’s in your vial?

 Woman sitting on the floor with her head in her hands, a scale and tape measure nearby

-The emotional toll of weight-loss drug desperation drives millions toward unregulated sources.
+The emotional toll of weight-loss desperation drives millions toward sources where no one is checking the dose, the bloodwork, or the side effects.

 “I regret my decision to take semaglutide in any form.”

-Amy Jenson took compounded semaglutide to lose 10 pounds before her wedding.
-Her appendix became impacted with fecal matter — a documented but under-discussed GI complication.
+Amy Jenson ordered semaglutide online to lose 10 pounds before her wedding.
+There was no provider managing her care.
+When she developed severe GI symptoms, no one was monitoring her for known complications.
+Her appendix became impacted with fecal matter — a documented GLP-1 dysmotility risk her provider would have flagged.
 She had an emergency appendectomy overseas.
-Ten pounds.
-An elective cosmetic goal.
-Emergency surgery in a foreign hospital.

 Patient testimony; gastroparesis / GI dysmotility documented in FDA label warnings